mnowlin/poli205/syllabus.md

 In the first part of the course we will review the features of science, the scientific method, and core concepts in empirical research.
 Topics include theory development, how to formulate hypotheses, and how political scientists think about causality.
 The first section is intended to enhance your critical and social scientific thinking skills while also helping you distinguish between scholarly and non-scholarly research.
 The next section introduces students to the components of a research design.
 We will cover the features of experimental and non-experimental designs, review the fundamentals of statistical inference, and cover survey research.
 This section is intended to provide you with a working knowledge of the methods used by academic political scientists and help you design your own research.
 The third part of the course will focus on "doing" research and we will have several lab sessions where we will be performing data analysis using the statistical programming language _R_.
 Topics will include the exploring and visualizing of data and examining relationships between two variables.
 Finally, we will discuss and learn how to apply Ordinary Least Squares regression, the "workhorse" of empirical social science research, to test hypotheses.

+__NOTE__: This classroom is equipped with computer at each workshop, however we will only use the computer on certain days and for specific purposes.
+Therefore, __the computers must remain off unless we are using them for class__.
+In addition, __all phones and laptops must remain put away__ unless you are asked to use them for class purposes. _Notes should be taken by hand, with pen and paper_.
+[You learn better that way](http://www.scientificamerican.com/article/a-learning-secret-don-t-take-notes-with-a-laptop/).

+I recommend taking notes using the [Cornell Method](http://www.usu.edu/arc/idea_sheets/pdf/note_taking_cornell.pdf)

 # Course Goals and Learning Objectives

 The goals for this course are to: